DSSB/dssb-failable/README.md

 # Failable

-Failable contains common functional interfaces that can trow exception.
+Failable contains common functional interfaces that can throw exception.